-Housing First: Our Housing Support Team works to a Housing-Led approach in tackling homelessness.
+Housing support services: Our Housing First Team works to a Housing-Led approach in tackling homelessness.
 It means supporting people to move out of homelessness as quickly as possible and into permanent housing with a tailored visiting support package for as long as each person needs.
-We provide some permanent housing directly, we make housing available in the private rented sector though our Social Rentals initiative and we work closely with other social housing providers so as to make sure the most appropriate housing is available to suit people's individual needs.
+As social landlord we provide some permanent housing directly, we make housing available in the private rented sector though our Social Rentals initiative and we work closely with other social housing providers so as to make sure the most appropriate housing is available to suit people's individual needs.